-To accept our offer of admission and reserve your place in RIT’s entering class, please confirm your intention to enroll by completing the online Offer of Admission Reply Form which can be found on your Admissions Application Status page at join.rit.edu/account/login.
-Once completed, confirm your place in the class by submitting your $500 enrollment deposit by the deadline stated in your acceptance letter.
+To accept our offer of admission and reserve your place in RIT’s entering class, please complete the online Reply to Offer of Admission form, which can be found on your Admissions Application Status page at join.rit.edu/status.
+Once this is complete, you should finalize your enrollment intention by submitting your $500 acceptance of admission deposit by the deadline stated in your acceptance letter

-To pay via credit card and to expedite the processing of your online deposit, please log into your Admissions Application Status page at join.rit.edu/account/login and submit your payments using the secure link found under “Payment Due.”
-If you would like to pay your admissions deposit by echeck, mail or wire transfer please go to www.rit.edu/emcs/admissions/apply/now/pay-deposit.
+To pay via credit card and to expedite the processing of your enrollment deposit, please log into your Admissions Application Status page at join.rit.edu/status and submit your payment using the secure link found under “Payment Due.”
+If you would like to pay your enrollment deposit by echeck, mail, or wire transfer, please go to rit.edu/emcs/admissions/apply/now/pay-deposit.
 Once your deposit is received, please allow 1-2 business days for processing.
-Your other required enrollment steps (i.e. housing contract) will not be available until your payment has been processed.
+Your other required enrollment steps (e.g., housing contract) will not be available until your payment has been processed.

 IMPORTANT: All deposits will be posted with the date of online receipt or mailing postmark.
 Students submitting the enrollment deposit after the deadline noted in their offer of admission letter may have their deposit returned once enrollment capacity has been reached.

 You will receive an account activation email from RIT when your enrollment deposit has been received and posted to our system.
 Please allow 1-2 business days for deposit payment processing.
 The account activation email will go to the email address supplied on your admissions application.
 If after two business days you have not received the account activation email but HAVE paid your deposit, please contact the ITS Service Desk for assistance at rit.edu/its/help.
 (Please note that this is different than the RIT Admissions account that you used during the application process.
 You will use your new RIT computer account login to complete other enrollment processes, including housing contracts and student health forms, and going forward as an RIT student.)